hxu-hms/lsp-minerva-tutorial/_episodes/03-curated.md

 effect of hiding background signal and dimmer non-specific binding, raising the apparent signal-to-noise ratio.
 However raising it too far will hide important details in the dimmer regions of the image.
 Adjusting the intensity cutoff values requires making tradeoffs between a punchy image and faithfully representing the data.

-Always keep in mind the biology you want to highlight to ensure you are presenting what you want your viewer to see.
+The intensity range slider provides a direct way to control how each image channel is rendered, yet has the same effect as adjusting brightness and contrast.
+The goal is to keep in mind the biological significance of the image representation while presenting what you want your viewer to see.

 ![Channel rendering](../fig/screenshot-channel-rendering.jpg){:style="max-width: 800px;"}

 > ## Adjust channel intensity cutoffs
 > Zoom in to focus on the area between the upper right border of the germinal center and the crypt
 > epithelium.
 The DNA and CD45 channels are brightest in this region.
 The Automated settings left
 > things a bit too saturated here, so adjust the intensity cutoffs to fix the problem.